 FSC certified log sales

+Here is a complete list of products from designated species that can be sold as FSC certified.
 For those of you who are selling certified forest products please ensure that all load tickets, invoices, bills of lading, etc., contain the following:

 - Your FSC Chain of Custody code.